Rockelarre/Exercises-System.Net.Http/README.md

-# Exercises for System.Net.Http Namespace
+# Exercises for System.Net.Http Namespace in Console App

 ## List of Classes